jzhanggk/MSBD5001/README.md

 # MSBD5001

-Kaggle.ipynb contains the code of kaggle.
+Kaggle.ipynb: the code of kaggle pred.csv: the predict result.